-The Intergovernmental Working Group on the Right to Development
+The Intergovernmental Open-ended Working Group on the Right to Development

-(b) to review reports and any other information submitted by States, United Nations agencies, other relevant international organizations and non-governmental organizations on the relationship between their activities and the right to development; and
+- review information submitted by States, United Nations agencies, and other organisations on the relationship between their activities and the right to development;

 - present the Commission on Human Rights with a sessional report on its deliberations, including advice to OHCHR regarding the implementation of the right to development; and

 - suggest possible programmes of technical assistance at the request of interested countries with the aim of promoting the implementation of the right to development.

 The mandate was most recently renewed in General Assembly resolution